kotolex/checking/README.md

 For testing purposes you sometimes need to fake some behaviour or to isolate your application from any other classes/libraries etc.

-If you need your test to use fake object, without doing any real calls, yoy can use mocks:
+If you need your test to use fake object, without doing any real calls, you can use mocks:

 **1. Fake one of the builtin function.**